Arjan van der Schaft: Research contributions

 Arjan van der Schaft is a mathematical system theorist, who is most known for his contributions to nonlinear systems and control and the creation (with B. Maschke) of port-Hamiltonian systems theory.
 The latter provides a unified framework for the modeling, control, and simulation of complex multi-physics systems.
 His contributions to nonlinear control range from geometric nonlinear control and input-output Hamiltonian systems, to the development of nonlinear H-infinity control theory.
 He was among the first to initiate hybrid systems and bisimulations within systems and control.

 Awards and honors

-Van der Schaft is a Fellow of IFAC (2016), third recipient (2013) of the three-yearly Award on Non-Linear Control Systems of the IFAC Technical Committee on Non-Linear Systems, and Life Fellow of IEEE.
+Van der Schaft is the a recipient (2027) of the prestigious IEEE Roger Brockett Control Systems Award, a Fellow of IFAC (2016), third recipient (2013) of the three-yearly Award on Non-Linear Control Systems of the IFAC Technical Committee on Non-Linear Systems, and Life Fellow of IEEE.
 He is co-recipient of the SICE Takeda Best Paper Prize 2008, the IEEE Transactions on Control Systems Technology Outstanding Paper Award 2020, and of the IFAC High Impact Paper Award 2026.
 He was invited speaker at the International Congress of Mathematicians 2006.